 Do your dogs love Charlee Bear® dog treats?
 Mine do!
-I can’t always get to the store that sells them, so I figured out how to make a copycat recipe.
+I can’t always get to the store that sells them, so I figured out how to make a copycat recipe of this delicious and healthy dog treat.

 My easy 5 ingredients liver dog training treats recipe is based on an oyster cracker recipe.
 You’ll need dehydrated liver, flour, baking powder, butter and water.
 Garlic powder is optional–just leave it out if you’re concerned about the safety of garlic, although it shouldn’t be a problem with this small amount.